travel-cloud/simple-lambda-logger/README.md

 2. INFO
 3. ERROR

-If no level property is specified or unknown value is configured this will result in a error level logger being created
+If no level property is specified or an unknown value is configured this will result in an error level logger being created.

 ## Third Parties

 ### logentries.com

-If you would like to send your logs directly to logentries instead of the default console on AWS you can by simply setting your token in the environment
+If you would like to send your logs directly to logentries instead of the default AWS console you can do so by simply setting your token in the environment:

 ```javascript
 process.env.LOGENTRIES_TOKEN = 'Your Token';